-EDUCATION TUITION REIMBURSEMENT FUND
+ARTICLE 18 EDUCATION TUITION REIMBURSEMENT FUND

-The Parties agree that the education tuition reimbursement fund will administered in accordance with ACSO Directive 337.
+The Parties agree that the education tuition reimbursement fund will be administered in accordance with ACSO Directive 337.
 (Higher Education).
+The Sheriff shall reimburse the bargaining unit member at the rate of 100% upon proof of successful completion of the approved course with the letter grade "C" or better.
 The Sheriff and the Association agree that the maximum reimbursement during any fiscal year is limited to \$1,500 per employee.

-ACTING RANKS
+ARTICLE 19 ACTING RANKS